 Which to Choose?

 It really depends on your needs.
 Are you just going to laser cut some metal parts?
 Do you want to bend the details afterwards?
 What kind of coating is necessary for the conditions?
 What kind of load does it carry?

 Simply put, a better material costs more.
-In case of assemblies, it is best to keep the amount of different materials at a minimum because otherwise all kinds of setup costs will get added to the final price.
+In assemblies, it is best to keep the number of different materials at a minimum because otherwise all kinds of setup costs will get added to the final price.

 The most common method for choosing is by yield strength value.
 You needs can be calculated, using structural analysis.
 An easy way for doing this is to use the simulation options available in most 3D CAD programs.
 The critical points should still be checked by manual calculation to make sure that at least the order of magnitude is correct.

 Not everything comes in all sizes and thicknesses.
 Moreover, not everything is in stock.
 Cold-rolled sheets are up to 3 mm, over that you get hot-rolled sheets.
 Cold-rolled ones have the advantage of a more uniform structure.
 S355MC also provides a uniform structure and good bending qualities, if your construction needs metals thicker than 3 mm.
 If thinner is better, go with DC01 (another steel class).

-You may be wondering why 2 manufacturers are offering very different prices to the “same material”, if you ask for S235.
+You may be wondering why 2 manufacturers are offering very different prices for the “same material” if you ask for S235.
 It’s because there is no steel like S235 – the suffixes are always present.
 One may be offering you more quality.
 Make sure you know what you are getting by asking what exact metal is used.
 If you need quality, ask for it.
 If you need a low price, ask for it.